Azure-Samples/Serverless-microservices-reference-architecture/documentation/introduction.md

 ### Node

-//TBA
+//TBA - Gerardo

 ### Web

-//TBA
+//TBA - Joel

 ## Integration Testing

 The .NET `ServerlessMicroservices.Seeder` project contains a multi-thread tester that can be used to submit `demo` trip requests against the `Trips` API.
 The test will simulate load on the deployed solution and test end-to-end.

-**Please note** that the test will usually run against a dev environment where the `AuthEnabled` setting is set to false.
+**Please note** that the test will usually run against a deployment environment where the `AuthEnabled` setting is set to false.

-The `Seeder` main `Program` takes 3 arguments i.e. `seeder.exe url 2 60`
+The `testTrips` command takes 1 mandatory arguments and 2 optional arguments i.e. `ServerlessMicroservices.Seeder testTrips testUrl testiterations testseconds`

 - Test Parameters URL to read the test data from.
 - Optional: # of iterations.
 Default to 1.